Beauty and the Beast Live on Stage at Disney’s Hollywood Studios Review and Planning Info

 Total Average Experience Time with FastPass+: About 50 minutes if you show up 20 minutes prior to showtime.

-Proof is in the Pudding: Beauty and the Beast Live on Stage is the longest running stage show at any Disney Theme Park.
+Proof is in the Pudding: Beauty and the Beast Live on Stage was the longest running stage show at any Disney Theme Park before the March theme park closure.
+It may yet rise again.

-Commentary: Beauty and the Beast Live on Stage would be more relaxing if the theater was indoors, but it is well-covered and shouldn’t get so hot that it’s unbearable.
-At 1,500 seats, the theater is also large enough to seat most of the visitors that want to watch the show, but people are turned away from nearly every performance so you’ll want to arrive early to guarantee a good seat.
-If you only have time for either Beauty and the Beast or Voyage of the Little Mermaid then I would go with whichever movie your group enjoyed more.
-The performance and acting at Beauty and the Beast are better, but Voyage of the Little Mermaid is air-conditioned and has more comfortable seating, in addition to being shorter.
-The Little Mermaid is also a little scarier than Beauty and the Beast, so take that into consideration if you have little ones that are easily frightened.
+Josh’s Take: Beauty and the Beast Live on Stage would be more relaxing if the theater was indoors.
+Luckily, it’s well-covered and shouldn’t get so hot that it’s unbearable.
+With seating for about 1,500, the theater is large enough to meet demand most of the time.
+There’s also overflow, uncovered seating in the very back.
+If you only have time for either Beauty and the Beast or Voyage of the Little Mermaid, then I would go with whichever movie your group enjoyed more.
+The scope of Beauty and the Beast is much larger; Voyage of the Little Mermaid is air-conditioned and has more comfortable seating, in addition to being shorter.
+The Little Mermaid is also a little scarier than Beauty and the Beast, so take that into consideration if you have little ones who are easily frightened.